erlef/website/priv/posts/marketing/20240530023712_getting-to-kow-natalia-chechina.md

 #### How did you decide to learn programming and what were your first steps on it?

 Programming was a practical choice for me.
-I was really good at math at school.
+I was really good at math in school.
 While I was participating in all sorts of competitions, including international ones, I faced the question of what path to pursue.
 Initially, I wanted to be a pure math engineer, but since there were not many appealing job opportunities I could see at that age and environment I decided to go for programming – it’s really close to math, so it was relatively easy to learn.

 #### When did you meet the BEAM ecosystem and how did you decide to learn Erlang and Elixir?